UNISELL-DEV/react-survery-builder/README.md

 ### **Visual Survey Builder**
 - **Drag-and-Drop Interface**: Intuitive visual editor with real-time preview
-- **18+ Block Types**: Text inputs, radio buttons, checkboxes, file uploads, matrices, date pickers, and more
+- **18+ Unified Block Types**: Text inputs, radio buttons, checkboxes, file uploads, matrices, date pickers, and more
+- **Unified Block System**: Single-file block definitions combining builder and renderer components
-- **Custom Block Support**: Easily extend with your own custom block definitions
+- **Custom Block Support**: Easily extend with your own unified block definitions using `registerBlock()`
 - **Node-Based Architecture**: Hierarchical survey structure with sections and pages
 - **Live Preview**: See your survey as you build it